MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/uninstall-marketing.md

 The [!INCLUDE[pn-marketing-app-module](../includes/pn-marketing-app-module.md)] uninstall wizard manages most of the uninstall process.
 It:

 - Removes all [!INCLUDE[pn-marketing-app-module](../includes/pn-marketing-app-module.md)], event management, and [!INCLUDE[cc-linkedin-solution](../includes/cc-linkedin-solution.md)] services from your [!INCLUDE[pn-dynamics-365](../includes/pn-dynamics-365.md)] application server.
-- Removes your [!INCLUDE[pn-customer-insights-full](../includes/pn-customer-insights-full.md)] hub and its data.
+- Removes your customer-insights services and their data.
 - Turns off user syncing from [!INCLUDE[pn-ms-office-365](../includes/pn-ms-office-365.md)] for [!INCLUDE[pn-marketing-app-module](../includes/pn-marketing-app-module.md)]-only users.
 - Frees your [!INCLUDE[pn-marketing-business-app-module-name](../includes/pn-marketing-business-app-module-name.md)] entitlement (license) for use with another [!INCLUDE[pn-dynamics-365](../includes/pn-dynamics-365.md)] instance if needed.